-What is totally clear, however, is that the master zombie has been killed in the storm.
+What is totally clear, however, is that the mother zombie has been killed in the storm.
 Or, in other words: The industrial revolution has killed the establishment.

-Now that you are aware that digital zombies are out there, you should try to prevent them and even more importantly; avoid becoming a mother zombie.
-You have a fair chance of doing so by correctly setting up the whole arena for new business development (new business is what innovation ultimately is, some people seem to forget about that).
+Now that you are aware that digital zombies are out there, you should try to avoid them and even more importantly; avoid your legacy organization becoming a mother zombie.
+You have a fair chance of doing so by correctly setting up the whole arena for new business development (new business is what innovation ultimately is).

 Do this right and you eventually avoid getting killed in the storm.